-Nestled in the gorgeous Sonoran Desert, just north of Scottsdale for 50 years, Carefree Resort & Conference Center has had an enduring reputation as one of the Valley's most venerated and charming resorts.
-Built in the early 1960s, it was the only destination resort in the once-remote area now known as Carefree.
+Nestled in the gorgeous Sonoran Desert, just north of Scottsdale, Carefree Resort has had an enduring reputation as one of the Valley's most venerated and charming resorts.
+Built in the early 1960s and designed by one of the premiere mid-century architects of Scottsdale, it was opened as the nation's newest, luxury resort-hotel in the once-remote area now known as Carefree.
 Playing host to some of Hollywood's brightest stars, The Carefree Inn - as it was known then - was a favorite retreat for the likes of Dick Van Dyke, Lucille Ball, and Bob Hope.

 The town of Carefree itself has a vibrant history.
 In 1958, two friends and business partners created the town, fulfilling their lifelong dream.
 Tom Darlington, an engineer, and K.T.
 Palmer, a secondhand dealer and frustrated lawyer, became friends in the 1940s and decided to establish a real-estate company.
 It was then that they discovered their shared vision of creating a new town in the high Sonoran Desert, and in 1955, purchased a local goat ranch for $44,000.
 Gradually, they acquired more than 2,000 acres of property adjacent to the ranch - forming a company they lightheartedly named Carefree Development Corporation.